ZeTheDeveloper/Application-of-blockchain-on-housing-titles/README.md

 # Application-of-blockchain-on-housing-titles
-Storing housing titles into Hyperledger Fabric Network to ensure easy storing and verification
+Storing land titles into Hyperledger Fabric Network to ensure easy storing and verification.

 <h2> Hyperledger Fabric Framework </h2>
-1. Configure WSL and Ubuntu for development of Hyperledger Fabric.
+1. Configure WSL and Ubuntu for development of Hyperledger Fabric. </n>

 2. Creating blockchain peers, orderers (with certificate and private key) and genesis block.